-King’ Brexit meeting with Ursula von der Leyen ‘cancelled’
+King’s Brexit meeting with Ursula von der Leyen ‘cancelled’

-The King was due to meet with Ursula von der Leyen on Saturday in the final part of the Brexit Northern Ireland protocol negotiations
+The King was due to meet with Ursula von der Leyen on Saturday

-King Charles’ meeting with the European Commission President, which was due to take place on Saturday, has been cancelled.
+King Charles’ meeting with the European Commission President, which was reportedly due to take place on Saturday, has been cancelled.

-The King was due to meet with Ursula von der Leyen on Saturday in the final part of the Brexit Northern Ireland protocol negotiations, according to Sky News.
+The King was due to meet with Ursula von der Leyen on Saturday, according to Sky News.

-A deal between the UK and EU over Northern Ireland’s post-Brexit agreement is expected within days.
+It comes as a deal between the UK and EU over Northern Ireland’s post-Brexit agreement is expected within days.

 Securing a deal would set up a possible clash with Conservative Brexit hardliners, with Tory MPs being ordered to be in Parliament on a three-line whip on Monday.